Business.gov.nl

 Occupational health and safety rules for specific employees

 In certain cases, special work conditions apply to your employees.
-For example, in the cases below.
+For example, for sick, pregnant and older workers or temporary workers.

 Employees who fall ill

 The Eligibility for Permanent Incapacity Benefit (Restrictions) Act (Wet verbetering poortwachter, Wvp) states what you and your employee must do to get your employee back to work as quickly as possible.
-The most important regulation: the 'procedure for the first and second year of illness' (in Dutch).
-This states what you and your sick employee must do during the first 2 years of illness.
+This is called reintegration and you use the 'procedure for the first and second year of illness' (in Dutch).
+Together, you have to see if your employee can work in your company again (first track).
+If this does not work out, you must look for work at another company together (second track).

 Pregnant employees and women who are breastfeeding